-Sciatica – Causes and Treatment of Back & Leg Pain
+Sciatica – Causes and Treatment of Back Related Leg Pain

 Sciatica describes pain, weakness or numbness/tingling which radiates from the back to the buttocks and/or leg.
-The diagnostic term is lumbar radiculopathy.
+The diagnostic term is more accurately lumbar radiculopathy and sometimes noted as low back related leg pain.
 It involves compression or irritation of the roots of the nerves of the lumbar spine.

 The nerves go from the back to the to the hip, buttock, leg and foot, therefore; a condition like arthritis or an injury to the lumbar region of the spine may produce symptoms of pain, numbness, tingling or muscle weakness in these locations.